Scadbury Open Day 2021 – Current Plans for 11th and 12th September

 Coronavirus – Important message:

-Following the current guidance on Coronavirus/COVID19 the ODAS meetings programme has been suspended until further notice.
+Meetings: the ODAS face-to-face meetings programme has also been suspended until further notice.
+Instead, we have begun a programme of online meetings using ‘Zoom’.

 Orpington and District Archaeological Society (ODAS)